Cumbria shootings: Aftermath

 At 15:00, during his first session of Prime Minister's Questions, David Cameron confirmed that "at least five" people had died, including the gunman.
 Over the next few hours, Bird's shooting of his brother and solicitor was announced.
 Later that evening, a police press conference in Whitehaven announced that 12 people had been killed, that a further 11 people were injured, three of them critically, and that the suspect had killed himself.
 They also confirmed that two weapons (a sawn-off double-barrelled shotgun and a .22-calibre rifle with a scope and silencer) had been used by the suspect in the attacks, and that 30 crime scenes were being investigated.
 The shootings were the worst mass-casualty shooting incident to occur in the United Kingdom since the 1996 Dunblane school massacre, which left 18 people dead.
 A report later determined that Bird fired at least 47 rounds during the shootings (29 from his shotgun, and 18 from his .22 rifle).
 Six live .22 rounds were also found on Bird's person, with an additional eight loaded in the rifle.
 A search in Bird's home later recovered over 750 rounds of live .22 ammunition, 240 live shotgun cartridges and a large amount of financial paperwork.

 The police stated that the shootings took place along a 24 km stretch of the Cumbrian coastline.
-Helicopters from neighbouring police forces were used in the manhunt, and those from the RAF Search and Rescue Force and the Yorkshire Air Ambulance responded to casualties.
+Helicopters from neighbouring police forces were used in the manhunt, and those from the RAF Search and Rescue Force, the Yorkshire Air Ambulance, and the Great North Air Ambulance responded to casualties.
 A major incident was declared by North Cumbria University Hospitals NHS Trust at West Cumberland Hospital, with the accident and emergency department at the Cumberland Infirmary, Carlisle, on full incident stand-by.

 Bird had been a licensed firearms holder, and the incident sparked debate about further gun control in the United Kingdom; the previous 1996 Dunblane and 1987 Hungerford shootings had led to increased firearms controls.